 As a market leader in the materials handling equipment and logistics fields, Toyota Industries' comprehensive strengths lie in its ability to respond to specific and ever-changing needs of customers on a global scale.
 We assist customers worldwide in attaining greater logistics efficiencies by delivering optimal solutions to each logistics site.
-Under the TMHG management structure, we engage in the Lift Truck Business under the TOYOTA, BT, RAYMOND, CESAB and Tallift brands.
+Under the TMHG management structure, we engage in the Lift Truck Business under the TOYOTA, BT, RAYMOND, CESAB and Tailift brands.
 Mutually utilizing the development and sales strengths of each brand, TMHG is promoting business globally.

 We basically carry out product development in three regions, namely Japan, North America and Europe.
-Based on this structure, we develop and manufacture products in each region, which are matched to the specific local needs and characteristics, and ensure quick product delivery to customers.
+Based on this structure, we develop and manufacture products in each region, which are matched to the specific local needs and characteristics, and ensure guick product delivery to customers.
 At the same time, we seek greater product appeal by conducting in-house development and production of such key components as engines and motors, which greatly influence the performance of lift trucks.

-While continuously offering products that will contribute to the safety of customers' logistics sites, we are improving the energy-saving performance and enhancing our electric lift truck lineup in response to the trend toward decarbonization, including enforcement of stricter environmental regulations and growing eco-consciousness worldwide.
-We are also promoting the development of autonomous driving technology as a response to growing needs for greater logistics efficiencies mainly driven by labor shortages.
+While continuously offering products that will contribute to train service staff so that customers can use our products to the safety of customers' logistics sites, we are improving with an increased sense of reassurance.
+We are also the energy-saving performance and enhancing our electric lift strengthening our internal sales financing operations mainly truck lineup in response to the trend toward decarbonization, in Europe, the United States and other developed countries including enforcement of stricter environmental regulations in order to flexibly respond to customers' diverse needs for fund procurement.
+Additionally, TMHG is collaborating with and growing eco-consciousness worldwide.
+We are also promoting the development of autonomous driving TALG to create synergies between the lift trucks and logistics technology as a response to growing needs for greater solutions fields in development and other domains.